Introduction to Greek Mythology

 The story of Atlas touches on themes of punishment, the consequences of rebellion against the gods, and the cleverness of heroes in the face of insurmountable tasks.
 Atlas’s enduring image as the titan forever holding up the sky has left a lasting legacy in art, literature, and astronomy, where he symbolizes the stoic endurance of an unending burden.

-The myth of the kidnapping of Europa
+The myth of Zeus and Europa

 The myth of the kidnapping of Europa is one of the most captivating tales from Greek mythology, illustrating the blend of divine intervention, romance, and transformation that characterizes many ancient myths.
 Europa, a Phoenician princess of exceptional beauty, became one of Zeus’s many love interests due to her unparalleled charm and grace.